michaelhall28/darwinian_shift/README.md

 To install, clone the git repository
 `git clone https://github.com/michaelhall28/darwinian_shift`

-Then use conda to install the dependencies, activate the environment and run Root to compile the code for comparing datasets
+Use conda to install the dependencies, activate the environment and run Root to compile the code for comparing datasets
 `cd darwinian_shift`
 `conda env create -f environment.yml`
 `conda activate dsenv`